adityananaware/Quantum-Powered-Tomorrow/README.md

-Certainly!
-Below is a sample `README.md` file for your project.
-You can customize it as needed:

----

 # Quantum Tech - Shaping a Quantum-Powered Tomorrow

 This is a web project for showcasing a futuristic concept of quantum technology, highlighting the power of quantum computing and its potential for shaping the future.